Six key nutrients for women when trying to conceive include:

 - Vitamin D

-Calcium is important when you are trying to conceive as it helps build strong bongs and teeth.
+Calcium is important when you are trying to conceive as it helps build strong bones and teeth.
 Research has shown that it also plays an important role in creating the right environment for the sperm to successfully reach the egg.
 Calcium is most commonly found in dairy products such as milk, yogurt and cheese.

 Folate helps prepare the body for conception by producing healthy eggs and sperm.
 It can also reduce the risk of your baby having a neural tube defect, such as spina bifida.
 A neural tube defect is when the foetus’ spinal cord (part of the body’s nervous system) doesn’t form correctly.